HangX-Ma/eleRobotJPS/README.md

   mkdir ~/ws_moveit
   cd ~/ws_moveit
   ```
-  Next, source your ROS workspace to load the necessary environment variables, depending on what version of ROS you installed.
+  Next, source your ROS workspace to load the necessary environment variables, depending on which version of ROS you installed.
   ```shell
   source /opt/ros/melodic/setup.bash
   ```